FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-03-15-bungeecord.md

 ---
-title: How To Setup And Install A Bungeecord Proxy
+title: How To Setup And Install A BungeeCord Proxy
 tags: General
 permalink: minecraft/java/general/bungeecord
-description: A step-by-step guide on how to install and use a Bungeecord proxy server
+description: A step-by-step guide on how to install and use a BungeeCord proxy server
 keywords:
     - keyword: bungeecord
       matches: &bungee_matches ["install", "use", "get", "add", "configure", "load"]